Chart Color Schemes

 An assessment of population growth drivers in Lake Macdonald reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Lake Macdonald as of Nov 2025 is around 1,549.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Lake Macdonald's population is estimated at around 1,549 as of Nov 2025.
 This reflects an increase of 197 people (14.6%) since the 2021 Census, which reported a population of 1,352 people.
-The change is inferred from the resident population of 1,543, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+The change is inferred from the resident population of 1,543, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
 This level of population equates to a density ratio of 57 persons per square kilometer.
-Lake Macdonald's growth of 14.6% since the 2021 census exceeded the SA3 area (7.7%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods.
+Lake Macdonald's 14.6% growth since the 2021 census exceeded the SA3 area (7.7%), along with the non-metro area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-As we examine future population trends, a population increase just below the median of national regional areas is expected, with the area expected to expand by 195 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of national non-metropolitan areas is expected, with the area expected to grow by 195 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population